rust-lang/compiler-team/working-groups/meta/README.md

 [status]: https://img.shields.io/badge/status-active-brightgreen.svg?style=for-the-badge

 ## What is the goal of this working group?
-This working group aims to accomplish the following:
+This working group aims to discuss and answer the following unresolved questions:

 - How to organize compiler team calendar?
   - One calendar for everything or one per working group?